-Lead has no known nutritional biochemical or physiological function (Goyer 1996).
-The toxic effects of lead include damage to the kidneys, cardiovascular and nervous system.
+Lead is highly toxic to most living things, with no known nutritional biochemical or physiological function (Goyer 1996).
+In humans the toxic effects of lead include damage to the kidneys, cardiovascular and nervous systems.
 Of particular concern is the effect of relatively low exposure on cognitive and behavioural development in children (Pirkle et al. 1998, USPHS 2000, Goyer 1993, Nriagu 1988).
+When released to the environment, lead has a long residence time compared with most pollutants, remaining accessible to the food chain and to human metabolism far into the future (Sauve et al. 1997, USPHS 2000, Alloway 1990).